Part B: General requirements for all applications

 Section 7.6.1: Assign Technical Contact for Mobile Waste Processing

-In your ministry account you were able to add technical contacts (also referred to as Delegated Authority and/or Authorized Representative).
+In your ministry account you were able to grant access to technical contacts (also referred to as a representative).
 It is important that you indicate the technical contact responsible for this part of the ECA application.
 During the review of your application it may be necessary for the ministry to contact the technical contact to request additional information or seek clarification regarding the information that was provided.

 Sections 7.6.2: Mobile Waste Management System Processing and Equipment Description; and Section 7.6.3: Equipment Information